nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-374: Make using the SMCT config tool fails to abort when python is not available {#RN_DETAIL_SM_374}
 ----------

 New way of launching the 'smct' configuration tool during build process.
-The 'make cfg SMCT=1' will attempt to lauch the smct tool assuming it is installed on PATH.
+The 'make cfg SMCT=1' will attempt to launch the smct tool assuming it is installed on PATH.
 Alternatively, use the 'make cfg SMCT=smct-dir'.

 SM-375: Fix coding standard issues from new version of scan tools {#RN_DETAIL_SM_375}
 ----------